How Many Possible Stereoisomers Are There For Crestor

 • Clinical Practice: Understanding the potential for stereoisomers to have different therapeutic and toxicological effects.

-The U.S. Food and Drug Administration (FDA) and other regulatory agencies require pharmaceutical companies to characterize the stereochemical properties of their drug products and to demonstrate that the drug product contains the desired stereoisomer.
+The U.Now, s.
+Food and Drug Administration (FDA) and other regulatory agencies require pharmaceutical companies to characterize the stereochemical properties of their drug products and to demonstrate that the drug product contains the desired stereoisomer.

 Practical Considerations in Rosuvastatin Synthesis